3vil-Script/slowsnapbot/README.md

 Friend_Adder.sh --> First make sure the coordinates are correct for your phone.
 (Goto developer options and enable pointer location        to check).
-Next go to Add friends on SnapCat and tap on the search bar then run the script.
+Next go to Add friends on SnapChat and tap on the search bar then run the script.
 It will add all the usernames from the array.

 SnapSender.sh --> First make sure the coordinates are correct for your phone.
 Goto the page where all your chats are shown and run the script.